autoamnesia/all-perk-streak/README.md

-# DBD All Perk Streak Tracker 🌟
+# All Perk Streak Tracker 🌟

 A sleek and intuitive website to track your all-perks streak in Dead by Daylight, whether you're playing as Killer or Survivor.